-We would underscore problems related to the management of records that block access to potential sources of information.
-Also, the impossibility of accessing certain sources of very sensitive information, and formal bans on broadcasting or publishing information that does not conform to the ideologies of ruling party.
+There are however also weaknesses and gaps in access and freedom of information.
+We would underscore problems, related to the management of records, that block access to potential sources of information; these problems also include the impossibility of accessing certain sources of very sensitive information and formal bans on broadcasting or publishing information that does not conform to the ideologies of the ruling party.

-- Today, we must admit that almost the entire public sector uses archaic information management methods.
-The lack of computers and other hardware and software in most administrative services mean that few public servants know how to use a computer, which demonstrates how ICT are far from becoming mainstream within Government.
+- We must admit that at present almost the entire public sector uses archaic information management methods.
+The lack of computers and other hardware and software in most administrative services means that few public servants know how to use a computer; this demonstrates how far ICT is from becoming mainstream within Government.
 ICT and e-Government implementation initiatives are still in their initial phases. - In Burundi, laws have been enacted but are far from being enforced and implemented.
 For example, since the passing of the decree concerning the legal deposit of records into the Archives (1979), there has not been a single transfer of records.
 Since the creation of the National Committee tasked with the coordination and follow up of ICT in 2000, there has not been a noticeable or significant advance in this area.
-Presently, in the areas of archives, ICT and e-Government do not receive much attention from the Government or senior civil servants.
+Presently, in the sphere of archives, ICT and e-Government do not receive much attention from the Government or senior civil servants.